MahadevWaghmode/web/README.md

 # KingQuery

-This Website provides you movies, games download links quickly
+This Website provides you movies, games and softwares download links quickly